Leather industry in Bangladesh: Situation

 Increasing interest from buyers has opened up an opportunity for footwear and leather industries of Bangladesh.
 The production of leather-made items has been increasing in the country.
 The sector has the potential for becoming the second largest foreign currency earner after ready-made garments.
 Industry analysts believe that Bangladesh's over one billion footwear industry has the potential to grow to a 15-billion dollar vibrant industry within a decade.

 According to EPB data, the leather industry has crossed the record $1-billion mark in 2012–13.
 Bangladesh earned $1.29 billion from exports of leather, leather goods and footwear in 2013–14 fiscal.
 The export target for 2014–15 has been set with an increase by 4.2 per cent.
 This rate of growth needs to be progressively accelerated to attain the target of $5 billion in 2020.
 Exports of leather and leather goods crossed $1 billion for the second year in fiscal 2014–15, according to data from the Export Promotion Bureau.
+The export of leather products have been gradually decreasing since FY 2016.
+There was brief spike in FY 2021.
+However it is $1.05 billion in 2025.